-Birds have been honored, revered and worshipped in many different cultures throughout human history, and birds as gods or god-like figures is just one of the many cultural connections humans and birds share.
-Understanding the history of birds as gods or associated with gods is one more facet of understanding just why we are so fascinated with avifauna today.
+Birds have been honored, revered, and worshipped in many different cultures throughout history, and birds as gods or god-like figures is just one of the many cultural connections between humans and birds.
+Learning the history of bird deities or birds associated with gods is one more way to understand just why we are so fascinated with avifauna today.

 Why Birds Become Gods